Booking A Skellig Michael Landing Tour in 2024

 - Some boats have online booking systems, some have booking enquiry forms, some only have email and one is only contactable by phone.

 - There was unprecedented demand for tickets in 2018 in the wake of Star Wars: The Last Jedi.
-We expect this popularity to continue in 2019.
+With only a slight decrease in 2019.

 - The earlier you book, the better your chances.

 - Boats leave as early as 8:30 am so we strongly advise that you Stay Local and book accommodation in the local area the night before at the very least.

 - If your booking is cancelled because of weather, because of current demand, it’s very unlikely that you’ll be put on a boat later in the week when the weather is fine.